joseidz/azure-content/articles/sql-database/sql-database-cloud-migrate.md

 The source database is imported into a Visual Studio database project for processing offline.
 SQL Azure Migration Wizard is then run across all the scripts in the project to apply a series of transformations and corrections.
 The project is targeted at SQL Database V12 and built and any remaining errors are reported.
 These errors are then resolved manually using the SQL Server tooling in Visual Studio.
 Once the project builds successfully it is published back to a copy of the source database.
 This updated database is then deployed to Azure SQL Database using option #1.
 If schema-only migration is required, the schema can be publish directly from Visual Studio directly to Azure SQL Database.
 Use when the database schema requires more changes than can be handled by SAMW alone.

 ## Deciding options to use
-- If you anticipate that a database can be migrated without change you should use option #1 which is quick and easy.
+- If you anticipate that a database can be migrated without change you should use option #1 as it is quick and easy.
 If you are uncertain, start by exporting a schema-only BACPAC from the database, as described in option #1.
 If the export succeeds with no errors then you can use option #1 to migrate the database with its data.
-- If you encounter errors during the export of option#1 use the SQL Azure Migration Wizard (SAMW) to process the database in schema-only mode as described in option #2.
+- If you encounter errors during the export of option #1 use the SQL Azure Migration Wizard (SAMW) to process the database in schema-only mode as described in option #2.
 If SAMW reports no errors then option #2 can be used.
 - If SAMW reports that the schema needs additional work then, unless it needs only simple fixes, it is best to use option #3 and correct the database schema offline in Visual Studio using a combination of SAMW and manually applied schema changes.
-A copy of the source database is then updated in situ and then migrated to Azure using option #1.
+A copy of the source database is updated and then migrated to Azure using option #1.

 ## Migration tools
 Tools used include SQL Server Management Studio (SSMS), the SQL Server tooling in Visual Studio (VS, SSDT), and the SQL Azure Migration Wizard (SAMW), as well the Azure portal.